Cosmological Simulation with Population III Stellar Feedback and Metal Enrichment I: Model Description And Convergence Test: Results

 Finally, we examine the time evolution of the metal-enriched gas volume fraction in Figure \ref{fig:std_metal_filling}.
 Consistent with Figure \ref{fig:std_dis}, the IC2 simulation shows the earliest pollution, while IC0 is enriched later.
-However, at $z=10$, the volume filling factor of metal-rich gas converges to a similar value of $\sim 1\%$ in all simulations.
+However, at $z=10$, the volume filling factor of metal-rich gas converges to a similar value of $\sim 1\%$ in all simulations, though with scatter at the factor-of-a-few level (see Appendix \ref{appx:random} for a detailed discussion).
 This suggests that, on cosmological scales, the signatures of the precise timing of the first Pop III supernovae are largely washed out at $z\sim10$.

 This filling factor is systematically higher than the value reported in previous cosmological simulations (e.g. $\sim 10^{-3}$ in \citealt{jaacks18}).
-We attribute this difference primarily to the inclusion of an explicit turbulent metal mixing model in our simulations, which enhances the efficiency of metal transport.
+This difference likely reflects a combination of our higher resolution, different feedback implementation, and the inclusion of an explicit turbulent metal mixing model.
+A controlled comparison (same random seed) with mixing disabled shows a factor of $\sim2$ reduction in the filling factor ($0.91\%$ vs $0.46\%$), indicating that the mixing model contributes to but does not dominate the difference.